Creating value for Canadians

 President and Chief Executive Officer

-Prior to joining CDEV, Ms. Wademan was a senior investment banker and capital markets executive, including a long career in investment banking, as Managing Director for BMO Capital Markets, one of Canada’s largest investment banks.
-She was one of the firm’s most senior professionals and was Head, Global Metals & Mining Equity Capital Markets, where she advised on many of the most formative and transformational transactions in the resource sector on the continent.
+Ms. Wademan brings deep private sector expertise from a distinguished career in investment banking and capital markets.
+Prior to joining CDEV, she was Managing Director at BMO Capital Markets, most recently serving as Head of Global Metals & Mining Equity Capital Markets, where she advised on many of the most significant and transformative transactions in the resource sector on the continent.

-She holds a Bachelor of Commerce (Finance & International Business) from McGill University and CFA & ICD.D designations.
+Ms. Wademan holds a Bachelor of Commerce (Finance and International Business) from McGill University and is a CFA charterholder and ICD.D designee.